sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 *	Reads incoming Base Dataset and Dedup Dataset.
 *	Joins Base and Dedup datasets into single dataset to facilitate comparison using ``Join Using SQL`` node.
-*	Base and Dedup datasets are compared using ``Dedup`` node. ``Confidence Score`` is calculated as a result of comparison which indicates extent to which both datasets match.
+*	Base and Dedup datasets are compared using ``Dedup`` node. ``ConfidenceScore`` is calculated as a result of comparison which indicates extent to which both datasets match.
 * 	Output data listing ``Confidence Score`` is printed using  the Print node.

 **Dedup Node Sample Workflow**